pwillia7/salesforce_case_helper/README.md

 This userscript adds various improvements to the Salesforce case view for Bazaarvoice Support

 ###Recently Added:
+* New Business Days Open added to the Info Bar -- works globally
 * Script runs only on Support Team Case types
 * Script runs on new comment pages for comment container fix